Sexual offences and penalties

 What have been observed is that in most of the recent sexual assault cases, the alleged perpetrators are relatives.
 What is also noticeable is that those cases came out of Region One.

-Rape or sexual assault doesn’t only happen at home, or are committed by relatives.
-Rape or sexual assault can also occur in the workplace, can occur within marriages and relationships.
+Rape or sexual assault does not only happen at home, or committed by relatives.
+Rape or sexual assault can also occur in the workplace and can occur within marriages and relationships.

-Statutory rape is having sex with a minor, both parties agreed to the sex but the minor cannot consent to sex.
-Also, consent or belief that there was consent cannot be inferred by reason of silence or lack of physical resistance.
+Statutory rape is having sex with a minor even if both parties agreed to the sex, but the minor cannot consent to sex.
+In addition, consent or belief that there was consent cannot be inferred by reason of silence or lack of physical resistance.

 PENALTY